ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 It has "non-secret" routes for company log-in/UPDATING their data.

-And it has a READ route that reads all user's data and converts it to json format for reading by a (separate, not included in this code base) react native app.
+And it has a READ route (returns json format) that reads all user's data and converts it to json format for reading by a (separate, not included in this code base) react native app.

 Of course, you may not want this particular functionality and if you